erees1/faces-segmentation/README.md

 I have recently completed a data science course at General Assembly in London and for the past 5 weeks in the evenings I have been working on my final project.
 Cognisant of the rising tide of fake news / fake images and more recently deep fakes on the internet  I decided to create an image classifier that could spot whether pictures of faces had been photoshopped or not.

 This project ended up bifurcating into two parts with part 1 concerning pixel-based semantic segmentation of images of faces and part 2 developing the classifier to detect fake faces.
-Part 1 is containted within this repo and part 2 can be found [here](https://github.com/Rees451/faces-fake-vs-real).
+Part 1 is contained within this repo and part 2 can be found [here](https://github.com/Rees451/faces-fake-vs-real).

 A more detailed discussion of the methodology can be found in [this blog post](https://edward-rees.com/2019/12/12/segmentation.html)